jenwin/Bookmarkr/README.md

-# myreads-app
+# Bookmarkr
-A Book App that organizes books from Currently Reading, Want To Read, to Read.
-New books can be added to each category and removed.
-Created with React.
+A book tracking app that organizes your books into Currently Reading, Want to Read, and Read categories.
+Easily add new books to any category and remove them.

 ## Live Demo
 [jenwin.github.io/myreads-app](https://jenwin.github.io/myreads-app)